 “plans to prosper you and not to harm you, plans to give you hope and a future.”

 About the Author

-Shawn serves on the board for Geeks Under Grace and director of marketing.
+Shawn is the Vice President of Geeks Under Grace and director of marketing.
 He has played video games since he was 2 years old and has immersed himself deep within the geek culture.
 Writing short stories and releasing them for free to the public began his writing journey, and now he uses what he has learned along the way to help Christians benefit from geek culture.
 Out of his desire to serve Christ, he also founded DUDEronomy and continues to write short stories that entertain and give perspective into the life of a Christian.
 Shawn's hope is that his life would exemplify a follower of Christ and lead people to accept salvation through His grace.
 He wants to be a good father, husband, son, and friend to those around him.